Interim Policy and Procedure for Equal Opportunity and Nondiscrimination

 The College of St. Scholastica is committed to providing qualified students with disabilities with reasonable accommodations and support needed to ensure equal access to the academic programs, facilities, and activities of The College.

 All accommodations are made on an individualized basis.
-A student requesting any accommodation should first submit the Online Questionnaire.
+A student requesting any accommodation should first submit the New Student Accommodation Request Form.
 Upon submission, the Center for Equal Access will follow up with the student to discuss the next steps in the process including a meeting to discuss reasonable accommodations in the academic and residential environments.

 Employees with disabilities